xDaryamo/puccini/TUTORIAL.md

 You'll see that the relative URLs continue to work as expected even though the base URL is not on the local filesystem.

-The URL system is quite powerful and even supports access to git repositories (GitOps!) using the following notation:
+The URL system is quite powerful and even supports access to git repositories (GitOps!).
+Any valid git repository URL can follow the "git:" prefix, then follow with a "!" and the path within the repository.
+Also note that in bash you need to escape the "!" character:

     puccini-tosca compile 'git:https://github.com/tliron/puccini.git!examples/openstack/hello-world.yaml'